 - Early Theories

-- Darwin
+- Darwin's contributions

-- Theory for and Evidence of Evolution
+- Theory of, and Evidence for Evolution

 - Evolution and the Gene Pool

 - Directional Selection and Types of Speciation

 Specific Learning Outcomes: It is expected that students will be able to:

 - a. define evolution, species, speciation - b. describe the evidence for evolution, and cite examples of observable evolutionary change - c. interpret a phylogenetic tree - d. state Darwin's theory of organic evolution by natural selection - e. identify sources of variation in a gene pool - f. identify the role of extinction in evolution - g. compare hypotheses about the origin of life - h. describe processes of speciation